drjasonharrison/WeatherService/README.md

 ## Implementation details

-* the backend of the application uses core Java SE, EE and any 3rd party libraries that you deem relevant
+* the backend of the application uses core Java SE, EE and some 3rd party libraries that I deemed relevant
 * the project uses Maven 3.3 and Java SE8.
-Full instructions for set-up on macOS 10.11 are included below.
+Full instructions for set-up on macOS 10.11 are included below
-* the website can be run on a port of ‘localhost’, using tomcat
+* the website can be run on a port of ‘localhost’, using tomcat launched from Maven

 ### Setup (Mac OSX 10.11)